mhep/fishy/README.md

 fishy
 =====

-Adequate Prompt and Title for a Fishy Shell
+Adequate Prompt and Title for a Fishy Shell: